Tularemia and Plague in Cats and Dogs

 Clinical signs may range from mild to severe and are non-specific.
 Anorexia, lethargy, cough, nasal discharge, dyspnea, diarrhea, and/or vomiting may be reported by the client.
 A physical exam may demonstrate fever, lymphadenopathy, skin abscesses, uveitis, oral ulcers, and/or hepato/splenomegaly.
 Tularemia should be on the differential list in Colorado for any cat or dog that presents with fever and lymphadenopathy, especially cats that roam and hunt.

 Blood work may demonstrate a few non-specific abnormalities.
 CBC may demonstrate leukocytosis or leukopenia, anemia, and/or thrombocytopenia.
-Chemistry panel may demonstrate liver enzyme elevation, hyperbilirunemia, hypoglycemia, and/or electrolyte derangements.
+Chemistry panel may demonstrate liver enzyme elevation, hyperbilirubinemia, hypoglycemia, and/or electrolyte derangements.
 Thoracic radiographs may demonstrate pulmonary infiltrates as tularemia has a pneumonic form, particularly in animals that became infected via inhalation of the pathogen.
-Abdominal US may demonstrate hepato and splenomegaly with microabcesses in the parenchyma.
+Abdominal US may demonstrate hepato and splenomegaly with microabscesses in the parenchyma.

 Any cat or dog with clinical signs potentially consistent with tularemia should also be tested for plague, which we will discuss further in the next section.
 Samples should ideally be taken prior to initiating therapy with antibiotics.
 PCR can be performed on blood and/or aspirates of affected tissues such as lymph nodes or spleen.
 This can be done at the CSU Veterinary Diagnostic Lab or through the Colorado Department of Public Health and Environment (CDPHE) lab.